zopencommunity/meta/docs/Guides/PythonPorting.md

   repository, never at the curated one, or proxied PyPI content accumulates in it.
 A distribution with a remote and *no* repository does not work — the index renders but downloads serve the wrong artifact.
+- **Excluding a name does not evict what is already cached.** The exclude stops the proxy fetching from PyPI; anything pulled through earlier stays in the cache repository and goes on being served.
+This was live: `cryptography` was excluded the moment the port first published, and the proxy continued serving a `cryptography-50.0.0.tar.gz` sdist cached before that — an sdist needing Rust, which cannot be built on z/OS.
+It stayed hidden because pip prefers a wheel at the same version when both indexes are configured, so nothing failed loudly.
+The publish job now evicts as well as excludes, on every run rather than only when the excludes change, because the package that went wrong was already correctly excluded and only its cache was stale.

 ## z/OS shell and environment traps